 Intrusive soil and groundwater works (drilling, soil analysis, groundwater monitoring)

 Preparation of reports to support the resource consent process

-A thorough understanding environmental risk, and presentation of this risk in a commercial context, is critical to an effective environmental diligence process.
+A thorough understanding of environmental risk and presentation of this risk in a commercial context is critical to an effective environmental diligence process.
 4Sight was able to mobilise at short notice, understand the key environmental risks, and deliver this information to the client in a manner which facilitated their property transaction.

-To date 4Sight has providing timely advice to the client in both acquisition of the property and obtaining resource consent for development of the site.
+To date, 4Sight has provided timely advice to the client in both the acquisition of the property and obtaining resource consent for the development of the site.
 This has included using our knowledge of the local regulatory framework to prepare work scope that satisfied both the client and the regulatory authorities.